Library & Information Science

 Skills for Library Science Majors

-library science majors are found most commonly in careers in which the following skills are important:
+A major in library science prepares you for careers in which the following skill-sets are crucial:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.